livialima/linuxupskillchallenge/how-this-works.md

 ## Who made this?

 The magnificent [Steve Brorens](http://snori74.blogspot.com).
-Unfortunately, [he passed](https://www.reddit.com/r/linuxupskillchallenge/comments/mki3uw/rest_in_peace_snori74/) but not before ensuring the course would continue to run in his absence.
+Unfortunately, [he passed away](https://www.reddit.com/r/linuxupskillchallenge/comments/mki3uw/rest_in_peace_snori74/) but not before ensuring the course would continue to run in his absence.
 We miss you, snori.

+## How can I help?

+Any help is super, super welcome!
+We don't have many mods, and they all have full-time jobs, so if you can answer other users questions on the subrredit or on discord, it's a big help and encourages discussion.
+If you see room for improvements on the text of the lessons, or the resources, you can write your suggestions as part of the discussion, or [directly submit an issue](https://github.com/livialima/linuxupskillchallenge/issues/new/choose) to the source material.